zetavg/chromium-website/site/developers/design-documents/process-models/index.md

 ## Implementation notes

-Two classes in Chromium represent the abstractions needed for the various process models: BrowsingInstance and SiteInstance.
+Two classes in Chromium represent the abstractions needed for the various process models: `BrowsingInstance` and `SiteInstance`.
-The BrowsingInstance class represents a set of script-connected tabs within the browser, also known as a unit of related browsing contexts in the HTML 5 spec.
-In the process-per-tab model, we create a renderer process for each BrowsingInstance.
+The `BrowsingInstance` class represents a set of script-connected tabs within the browser, also known as a unit of related browsing contexts in the HTML 5 spec.
+In the process-per-tab model, we create a renderer process for each `BrowsingInstance`.
-The SiteInstance class represents a set of connected pages from the same site.
+The `SiteInstance` class represents a set of connected pages from the same site.
-It is a subdivision of pages within a BrowsingInstance, and it is important that there is only one SiteInstance per site within a BrowsingInstance.
-In the process-per-site-instance model, we create a renderer process for each SiteInstance.
-To implement process-per-site, we ensure that all SiteInstances from the same site end up in the same process.
+It is a subdivision of pages within a `BrowsingInstance`, and it is important that there is only one `SiteInstance` per site within a `BrowsingInstance`.
+In the process-per-site-instance model, we create a renderer process for each `SiteInstance`.
+To implement process-per-site, we ensure that all `SiteInstances` from the same site end up in the same process.

 ## Academic Papers